vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 You can delete every matching `VALUE` entry by adding the optional argument `ALL`.
 Like:
 `^jsonarraydelete("INDEX ALL" $array 4)`

+If there are numbered elements after this one, then those elements immediately renumber downwards so that the array indexing range is contiguous.

 If the key has an existing value then if the value is a json object it will be recursively deleted provided its data is not referenced by some other fact (not by any variables).
 You can